kevgug/portfolio/static/essays/accountability-ai-autonomy.md

 [4] The only chance the user can eliminate information asymmetry about the quality of the software is if there's an agentic AI solution that QA tests software for the end user.
 Obviously, this solution has its limits when finances and financial products become involved—good luck third party QA testing large money transfers, for example.
 However, I imagine it would be really useful to the end user if there's the equivalent of an undercover food critic who tests if third party software will work as expected, in the form of an autonomous AI agent.

+[5] "How Ramp engineering operates at hyperspeed wtih Claude Code": https://www.claude.com/customers/ramp.

-[5] AI can continuously monitor changes to and proof read the latest EULA.
+[6] AI can continuously monitor changes to and proof read the latest EULA.

-[6] Shoutout Adobe, who have the lethal combination of consistently bad UX and high switching costs.
+[7] Shoutout Adobe, who have the lethal combination of consistently bad UX and high switching costs.